koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 LIMIT 1
 ```

 We really have an optimized query here.
-Note that we we're able to call `PriceSum` on OrderItems which in itself is another `Projectable` property and EF was able to translate to its Expression implementation.
+Note that we are able to call `PriceSum` on OrderItems which in itself is another `Projectable` property and EF was able to translate to its Expression implementation.

-So what about calling into Methods and espceially if these methods take in additional arguments?
+So what about calling into Methods and especially if these methods take in additional arguments?
 We can serve those too!

 ```csharp
 public class User {